zachanator070/worldforge/README.md

 Create a git issue and label as a bug

 ### Feature requests
-Create a git issue and label as a new feature
+Create a git issue and label as an enhancement

-### Contirbution Guide
+### Contribution Guide
 Should probably make one of these